 Version 2.0 of The Periodic Table of Goaltending Elements is a functional infographic designed by Justin Goldman to help readers visualize and define the numerous elements that make up a goaltender.
 This project was originally created in the summer of 2011, and then was enhanced in 2013 for a re-release of version 2.0 in January of 2014.
 It is a personal representation of how Goldman visualizes 131 of the most important traits a successful goaltender exhibits.
 As you can see. it is made in the image and likeness of a traditional scientific periodic table of element.
 But please note: this is by no means an “official” table, or an exact way to scout, define, or evaluate a goaltender.
 It is merely a creative project that was made to help young goalies, parents, fans, and coaches visualize and better understand the complexities of the goaltending position.

 Version 2.0 of The Periodic Table of Goaltending Elements includes a full-length digital guide.
-Purchase it here for $7.99 and receive the following:
+Download it here for free and receive the following:

 - A complete listing of every element, along with full-length definitions.